MICHAEL R. SUCIC

-Mr. Michael Sucic focuses his practice on no-fault PIP arbitrations and became a partner of Corradino & Papa in 2018.
+Mr. Michael Sucic focuses his practice on no-fault PIP arbitrations and became a partner of Corradino & Papa, LLC in 2018.
 He has spent over 10 years successfully making sure our clients had their medical bills paid by their auto insurance in a timely manner.
-Mike also represents all types of medical providers and facilities from (Chiropractors, Spinal Surgeons, MRI Facilities & Surgical Centers).
+Mike represents all types of medical providers and facilities including: Spinal Surgeons, MRI Facilities, Surgical Centers, Pain Management Providers, Hospitals and Chiropractors.
 Mike & his staff have an excellent reputation obtaining quick and substantial payments from auto insurance for needed medical treatment.

 PIP Arbitration Lawyer New Jersey

-Personal injury protection (PIP) can be very confusing, frustrating, and quite expensive in New Jersey.
-It can be twice as difficult for health care providers trying to get full payment from insurers.
-This frustrating and time-consuming process is one of the reasons why Corradino and Papa, LLC should be your top choice, because we make your frustration our business.
+Personal injury protection (PIP) can be very confusing and frustrating.
+1. It can be very difficult for health care providers and accident victims to get their bills paid properly and in the full amount from insurance.
+2. Attempting to get your medical bills paid can be a frustrating and time-consuming process.
+This is one of the reasons why Corradino and Papa, LLC should be your top choice.
 We can help you through this highly complex system without charging you a fee.
 Corradino and Papa, LLC can assist medical practitioners for the services which they have provided patients under the “no-fault auto insurance laws” of New Jersey via the arbitration process.

 Personal injury protection (PIP) is basically a collection of insurance benefits which include, but are not limited to, income continuation entitlements, funeral entitlements, death entitlements, medical expense entitlements, and essential service entitlements.
 Examples of medical expense benefits include medical, hospital, and allied expenditures made for the treatment of injuries.